Computer processor (CPU) buying tips

 Purchasing a processor is an important consideration when building or buying a computer.
 Below we have listed several considerations and additional information about what to ask and look for when purchasing a processor directly or already installed into a computer.

 The processor can be an important consideration for users who are building a computer.
 Today, there are three main processor manufacturers: AMD, Cyrix, and Intel.
 Each of these companies have good and bad reviews, and really each of them are very close in compatibility and reliability.
 When considering any of these processors verify the motherboard is compatible.
 For example, if an Intel motherboard is purchased or currently installed into the computer, purchase an Intel Processor, an AMD processor only works on a motherboard designed for AMD.

 It is highly recommended that all processors have a heat sink.
 The heat sink helps to allow for the processor to remain cool and therefore run more efficiently.
 A computer processor with a missing, bad or failing heat sink can cause the computer to lock up, cause errors or encounter other issues.

 When looking at a processor, also consider the heat sink that will be attached to that processor and ensure that the processor being purchased is compatible with that heat sink.

-Additional information and help on computer heat sinks can be found on our heat sink page.
+Additional information about computer heat sinks is on our heat sink page.

 Today, there is a wide availability of interfaces the CPU may connect to.
 Below is a listing of each of the interfaces and a brief description on each of them.